Farm-to-School

 WSH students participate in Good Morning Cobbler taste test

 As part of the PE-Nut program, TCAPS educator Brooke Juday recently conducted taste tests at all three TCAPS high schools.
 Students were able to sample Good Morning Cobbler and Kale and Parmesan Pasta Salad.
 Students seemed to really like both recipes and thought they would be good additions to the school lunch menu.
-See below for the recipes:

 This program is funded through a grant from the Michigan Fitness Foundation's Healthy Schools, Healthy Communities program.